SK-Hardwired/s_afv/README.md

   - **New!
 [ILCA-77M2, ILCA-99M2] Also Dedicated PDAF sensors statuses display**

 **New!
 RAW reading support added (via rawpy)**

 **New!
 You can save now full resolution image with markers using "Save" button.
-All EXIF data copied from source file to new.
+All EXIF data copied from source file to new image.**

 This tool consists of: